 Faculty Orientation Center

-The Faculty Orientation Center — designed both for newly enrolled students and for those already attending — offers mentoring support on how to use the online learning platform, mainly through the creation of online study groups to help students organise their study across various subjects.
+The Faculty Orientation Center (for both newly enrolled students and those already enrolled) aims to provide mentoring activities on how to use the learning platform through the creation of online learning groups, to support the organization of study across various subjects.

-• supports new students in using the UNINETTUNO teaching and learning platform (Didactic Cyberspace) and understanding the university’s psycho-pedagogical model;
+- supports new students in using the UNINETTUNO teaching and learning platform (Didactic Cyberspace) and UNINETTUNO’s psycho-pedagogical model;;

-• facilitates direct contact between students and Faculty professors, helping students organise their study plans in relation to course content and the digital tools provided by the University;
+- facilitates direct contact between students and Faculty professors to help structure their study plans in relation to the academic content and technological tools provided by the University;

-• monitors the course materials available on the platform, checking for completeness and reporting any missing content to the appropriate professor.
+- reviews the educational content and materials available on the platform, checking for completeness and reporting any deficiencies to the respective professor.

-The purpose of ongoing orientation is to support students who, although enrolled in a Faculty degree program, do not access the teaching and learning platform (Didactic Cyberspace), do not enroll in course classes, and do not follow their study paths.
+The purpose of ongoing orientation is to support students who, despite being enrolled in a Faculty degree program, do not access the teaching and learning platform (Didactic Cyberspace), do not register for classes, and do not follow the study paths.

-The Mentor organizes the students receiving this support into two groups:
+The Mentor organizes the students receiving this service into two groups:

-• students who enrolled within the last three months and have not yet enrolled in any course classes;
+- students who enrolled within the past three months and have not yet registered for classes;

-• students who enrolled within the last three months and, although enrolled in classes, have not continued their studies.
+- students who enrolled within the past three months and, despite having registered for classes, have not continued their studies.

-For the first group, the Mentor offers specific tutoring sessions before the delivery period begins.
-These are conducted through interactive classes that explain the degree program in detail, describe how the delivery model works, and provide suggestions on which courses to start with.
-If necessary, these sessions are followed by individual support via email or phone.
+For the first group, the Mentor initiates specific tutoring sessions before teaching begins, based on interactive classes that explain the degree program in detail, the teaching methods, and suggest which courses to start with.
+These interactive classes may be followed, if needed, by individual support such as emails or phone calls.

 Contacts